uCredit-Dev/ucredit-docs/docs/uCredit/frontend/components/majors.md

 #### Deleting your branch

-You can delete your branch directly using Github in your browser.
+You can delete your branch directly using [Github Desktop](https://desktop.github.com/).
+Simply right click the branch and click delete.

 :::caution
 It is highly recommended that you verify your work with a reviewer before deleting your branch.
 You can reach out to Aryaman Shodhan at ashodha1@jhu.edu or another member of UCredit who is familiar with this part of the codebase for a review.
 Please use the subject line "UCredit Onboarding Review for Majors".